Photo by MH Anderson Photography / Shutterstock

 For instance, via the Chase travel portal, you can redeem Ultimate Rewards points for rentals at a fixed rate.
 If you have the Chase Sapphire Preferred, points are worth 1.25 cents apiece, and if you have the Chase Sapphire Reserve, they’re worth 1.5 cents.
 So if you book a stay for $300 per night, you’d only need 20,000 points per night with the Reserve.
 Citi’s ThankYou Rewards portal also has an option for redeeming points for vacation rentals.

 If you have the Capital One® Venture® Rewards Credit Card or the Capital One® VentureOne® Rewards Credit Card, you can use your card to pay for your stay and then redeem your miles for statement credits toward the bill afterwards at a rate of one cent per mile.
 So a $1,000 stay would cost 100,000 miles.
-Otherwise, you could consider just using a cash-back card like the Blue Cash Preferred® Card from American Express to pay for stays through VRBO or Airbnb and then simply redeem your points at a rate of one cent apiece for statement credits toward your stay.
+Otherwise, you could consider just using a cash-back card like the Blue Cash Preferred® Card from American Express (see rates and fees) to pay for stays through VRBO or Airbnb and then simply redeem your points at a rate of one cent apiece for statement credits toward your stay.

 There are many hotel and vacation rental options, so the possibilities for using points and miles to book your island vacation are practically infinite.
 Rather than getting overwhelmed by the possibilities, though, think about the types of hotel points you have and the credit cards you carry.
 Then focus on the choices that you can maximize, either through sheer value, or through extra perks that will help you enjoy your getaway even more.